kjmears/kjmears.github.io/_posts/sketchnotes/2013-04-25-cutting-the-mustard-sketchnote.markdown

 Sketchnote from Tom Maslen talk at Responsive Day Out - on besquare

-Watched Tom Maslen's talk at <a href="http://responsiveconf.com">Responsive Day out</a> on <a href="http://www.besquare.me/session/cutting-the-mustard/">Besquare</a>, and these are my sketchnotes.
+Watched Tom Maslen's talk at <a href="http://responsiveconf.com">Responsive Day out</a> online, and these are my sketchnotes.